tkzeng/GeneBayes/README.md

 ```
 Next, we describe the required arguments in more detail.

 `response`: The format of this file will depend on the likelihood.
-See XXX for an example.
+See `examples/number_of_obs_and_exp_lofs.tsv` for an example.
 In the simplest case, this file will contain a single column, corresponding to a scalar response variable for each gene.

 `features`:
-  * We provide two pre-computed gene feature files (see XXX for a more detailed description):
+  * We provide two pre-computed gene feature files (see [feature_list.xlsx](https://zenodo.org/api/files/91395a01-0e19-4b43-8bd1-f08f0b0afcf6/feature_list.xlsx?versionId=3a69d74a-52a3-47b2-9239-be031f9f714f) for a more detailed description):
-    * XXX (XXX in total): All features - includes gene expression levels, Gene Ontology terms, conservation across species, neural network embeddings of protein sequences, gene regulatory features, co-expression and protein-protein interaction features, sub-cellular localization, and intolerance to missense mutations.
+    * [all_gene_features.tsv.gz](https://zenodo.org/api/files/91395a01-0e19-4b43-8bd1-f08f0b0afcf6/all_gene_features.tsv.gz?versionId=22f8c5ac-ed90-4616-bbed-bb415dececb7) (65,383 features): All features - includes gene expression levels, Gene Ontology terms, conservation across species, neural network embeddings of protein sequences, gene regulatory features, co-expression and protein-protein interaction features, sub-cellular localization, and intolerance to missense mutations.
-    * XXX (XXX in total): Subset of the first feature file - optimized for gene constraint estimation.
+    * [gene_features_for_s_het.tsv.gz](https://zenodo.org/api/files/91395a01-0e19-4b43-8bd1-f08f0b0afcf6/gene_features_for_s_het.tsv.gz?versionId=e01477ed-dfea-41a9-8cd8-4414447dd666) (1,248 features): Subset of the first feature file - optimized for gene constraint estimation.
   * Custom features
     * GeneBayes supports continuous and categorical features, including features with missing values for certain genes.
       Categorical features should be one-hot encoded.